 For the material sub-category ‘coal’, data on consumption is not available yet.
 Hence, the Raw Material Profile presents data on overall fossil fuel consumption.
 In general, fossil fuel consumption grew from 9.6 billion tonnes in 1970 to 15.0 billion tonnes in 2013.
 The next figure illustrates how global consumption of fossil fuels is distributed among world regions and via which sectors and product groups direct and indirect flowsThe indicator material footprint (MF, also called RMC) takes into account indirect flows.
 It thus captures the amount of domestic and foreign extraction of materials needed along all supply chains to produce the final products consumed in a country.

-For more information, see our specific story on material consumption or the method-section.
+For more information, see our specific story on material consumption or the method-section. of fossil fuels end up in final consumption.

 Note: Figure based upon the 2019 version of the IRP MFA database.
 Will be updated soon.
 Hover over the graph to view the respective values.